Inform: Inform 7 programming language

 Notable features include strong bias towards declarative rule-based style of programming and ability to infer types and properties of objects from the way they are used.
 For example, the statement "John wears a hat." creates a "person" called "John" (since only people are capable of wearing things), creates a "thing" with the "wearable" property (since only objects marked "wearable" are capable of being worn), and sets John as wearing the hat.

 Another notable aspect of the language is direct support for relations which track associations between objects.
-This includes automatically provided relations, like one object containing another or an object being worn, but the developer can add his/her own relations.
+This includes automatically provided relations, like one object containing another or an object being worn, but the developer can add their own relations.
 A developer might add relations indicating love or hatred between beings, or to track which characters in a game have met each other.

 Inform 7 is a highly domain-specific programming language, providing the writer/programmer with a much higher level of abstraction than Inform 6, and highly readable resulting source code.
 General-purpose logical and arithmetic statements are written in natural language (see e.g. the "Physics" example in The Inform Recipe Book).

 In early Inform 7, the compiler translates the code to Inform 6, much like CFront did with C++ and C. The current compiler (as of version 10 of 2022) is additionally able to translate the code directly to C for a native executable, and to generate an "index mini-website" describing the story.